The Rules, Etiquette, and Ethics of Birding (Hint: Don’t Be An Asshole!)

 “Take Only Pictures, Leave Only Footprints.”

-I’m sure you have heard this quote often or seen it on a picture somewhere.
-I don’t care if its overused!
-The meaning applies to birders heading into potentially sensitive habitat.
+I’m sure you have heard this quote often or seen it in a picture somewhere.
+I don’t care if it’s overused!
+The meaning applies to birders heading into a potentially sensitive habitat.

 #12: Stay on Trails and Paths.

-This should be an easy rule to follow but often it is not!
-Especially when the Baltimore Oriole that you can hear but just can’t see is just on the other side of that tree across the field!
+This should be an easy rule to follow, but often it is not!
+Especially when the Baltimore Orioles that you can hear but just can’t see are on the other side of that tree across the field!

 I am guilty of wandering off the trail in the past and am not proud of this.
 But you know what usually happens?
 Nothing good.

 First, I am almost guaranteed to get poison ivy or rip my legs up on some random bush with thorns.
 There is also a good chance that I am just going to fall at some point in mud or break a piece of equipment.
 There is always a possibility that I could get lost.